 Students must complete:

-(c.) at least one mathematics or statistics unit from the following:
+(ii) at least one level-one mathematics or statistics unit from:

-Within the science component students must complete a minimum of four level three science units (24 points), and a maximum of six level-one science units (36 points) can be taken overall.
+Within the science component a maximum of six level-one science units (36 points) can be taken overall.

-All remaining units will be completed at stages three and four.
+All remaining units to complete all course requirements will be completed at stages three and four.

-Students may apply for admission to an honours program in science, following the completion of an approved combination of at least 144 points of units including all of the science requirements for the double degree course.
-Students who are considering doing honours in science prior to completing the double degree should consult with the Faculty of Science regarding their unit selection prior to re-enrolling for level three.
+Students may apply for admission to an honours program in science or arts, following the completion of an approved combination of at least 144 points of units including all of the science or arts requirements for the double degree.

 Students may be eligible to exit the double degree program and graduate with either a Bachelor of Arts (Global) or a Bachelor of Science after three years, depending on the units studied.

-Students who wish to graduate with a Bachelor of Science prior to the completion of the double degree course must have completed at least 144 points of units, including all of the science requirements for the double degree course.
-Students who wish to graduate with a Bachelor of Arts (Global) prior to the completion of the double degree course must have completed at least 144 points of units, including all of the arts requirements for the double degree course.
+Students who wish to graduate with a Bachelor of Science prior to the completion of the double degree must have completed at least 144 points of units, including all of the science requirements for the double degree.
+Students who wish to graduate with a Bachelor of Arts (Global) prior to the completion of the double degree must have completed at least 144 points of units, including all of the arts requirements for the double degree.

 Bachelor of Arts (Global)